RSVP to this week’s Shabbat HERE

 Every week, students leave the stressful week of classes behind and come together to enjoy another wonderful Shabbat at Yale.
-Reform, egalitarian, and Orthodox services meet every Friday night and include student-led prayer, song, and teaching.
+Reform (5:45pm), egalitarian (5:45pm), and Orthodox services meet every Friday night and include student-led prayer, song, and teaching.
 Click here to see candle-lighting times in New Haven, CT.

-At 7:00 pm, the entire community joins together in the Slifka Center Dining Room.
-A Slifka Center staff member delivers a D’var Torah and then all enjoy a family-style Shabbat meal, often followed by singing, a speaker, or a “Kiddush club”—a social gathering hosted in a student’s suite.
-Please click here to register for Shabbat Dinner or Shabbat lunch.
+At 7:00 pm, the entire community joins together in the Slifka Center Dining Room, hosted by the Yale Hillel’s student Co-Presidents.
+All are welcome for a festive family-style Shabbat meal, followed by communal singing, a speaker, or an “Oneg Shabbat”—a social gathering hosted in a student’s suite.

-On Saturday morning, the Orthodox Minyan and either the Egalitarian Minyan or Minyan Urim meet.
-Following services is a communal kiddush, and then lunch, always featuring delicious cholent, a traditional beef stew.
+On Saturday morning, the Orthodox Minyan and the Egalitarian Minyan meet.
+Following services is a communal kiddush, a short shi’ur or class presented by a student or one of our Rabbis, and then a festive Shabbat lunch.
 After lunch, many students sing traditional Shabbat songs and generally enjoy the relaxing atmosphere of the day.

 Our Orthodox Minyan meets towards the end of the day for Shabbat Mincha, a festive Se’udah Shelishit (third meal), followed by Ma’ariv and Havdallah signaling the end of Shabbat.